mrdayv/mrdayv/README.md

 <h1>Hello There!👋 I'm David</h1>

 <h2>About Me</h2>
 <p>I'm a Software Engineering graduate from Delta 360, eager to continue my academic journey at the <strong>Open Hellenic University</strong> in the Computer Science program.
-I'm driven by a need to understand how things work, something that led me through many hobbies early on and later into studies like Astrophysics at the <strong>Sofia University "St. Kliment Ohridski"</strong>, a several years back, and currently focusing on the software development.</p>
+I'm driven by a need to understand how things work, something that led me through many hobbies early on and later into studies like Astrophysics at <strong>Sofia University "St. Kliment Ohridski"</strong> several years back, before ultimately focusing on software development.</p>

 <p>I've been using a PC since the age of 4 and have always enjoyed troubleshooting both software and hardware issues.
 I got into hardware when building my first PC, which sparked an interest in understanding electronics.
 This curiosity led me to study physics, and in 2020 I got admitted into the Astrophysics department at Sofia University, where I was invited the following year to participate in a student research program at CERN.</p>

-<p>I have developed a background on full-stack web development through professional, academic and self-driven experiences and projects.</p>
+<p>I have developed a background on full-stack web development through professional experience, academic studies and self-driven projects.</p>
 <br>

 <h2>Tech Tools</h2>